1500+ Families Helped

 What are Drug Abuse Interventions?

-Addiction is a far-reaching illness that affects more people than you realize.
-In fact, research indicates that approximately 24 million Americans over the age of 11 struggle with alcoholism and drug dependence.
-Of those, only two million are receiving treatment for their substance abuse.
-That leaves 24 million families across the country trying to cope with the realities of substance use disorder.
+Addiction is a disease that affects more people than most realize.
+Research shows that approximately 24 million Americans over age 11 struggle with alcoholism or drug dependence, yet only two million are receiving treatment.
+This leaves many families dealing with the reality of substance abuse without professional help.

 Get a Free Consultation for Drug Abuse Interventions Near You